aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 3 - Darkness Falls

 Lochnir’s Discoveries
-1 - Altars of Power
+1 - Altars of Power -- MISSING
-2 - Artifacts Of The Ancients
+2 - Artifacts Of The Ancients -- MISSING
-3 - The Call Of The Tablet
+3 - The Call Of The Tablet -- MISSING
-4 - The Circlet Of The Swords
+4 - The Circlet Of The Swords -- MISSING

 A Father’s Prayer
-1 - The Final Glasswork
+1 - The Final Glasswork -- MISSING
-2 - One’s Only Child
+2 - One’s Only Child -- MISSING
-3 - A Reassurance of Love
+3 - A Reassurance of Love -- MISSING

 Letter to Edda Yonkers
-1 - The Love Of One’s Life
+1 - The Love Of One’s Life -- MISSING

 Letters From The Lost
-1 - Wistful Note
+1 - Wistful Note -- MISSING
-2 - One Day Closer To The End
+2 - One Day Closer To The End -- MISSING

 Allya's Missives
-1 - Need Help Now!
+1 - Need Help Now! -- MISSING

 Faithful Olaf
-1 - What Would We Do Without Olaf
+1 - What Would We Do Without Olaf -- MISSING

 Knights Of Teyrnon Keep
-1 - Tenny’s Doubt
+1 - Tenny’s Doubt -- MISSING

 Jin Jae's Journal
-1 - For the Future of Prydwen
+1 - For the Future of Prydwen -- MISSING

 ## Tales of Mourningdale